IkedaLab-Daniel/study-notes-vault/Redux/Redux-Educative/notes-educative.md

 Every part and page of the application will be rendered in our project starting from index.html, and all the JavaScript-related startup code will be in index.js.

 ## 3.3 - Setup

+# 4 - Complete Redux Project
+## 4.1 - Introduction
+To illustrate how to use different parts of Redux, we will be building a recipe book application.

+It will add recipes and ingredients for each recipe and fetch an initial recipe list from a remote server.

+The first step with any Redux-based app is to plan how data will be arranged in the store.
+Our recipe object will start out holding only the recipe’s name.
+To store the current list, we can use a regular array: